sdss/clu/docs/sphinx/new-actor.rst

 We use the `AMQP`_ standard for message queueing.
 The preferred implementation of the standard is `RabbitMQ`_ but any other broker that complies with the AMQP standard is acceptable.

-Communication happens through a single :underline:`topic exchange` called ``actor_exchange``.
+Communication happens through a single :underline:`topic exchange` called ``clu_exchange``.
 Actors and clients are both consumers and producers.
 There is not formal difference between an actor and a client (e.g., a command line interpreter or a GUI) although the latter is not expected to receive commands, only emit them.

 Each actor receives messages from two queues: